Afcon 2019: Ghana v Tunisia: Squad News & Match Preview | Goal.com

 Tunisia, on the hand, made the Round of 16 as Group E's second-placed side, their three draws and three points raising a lot of concerns over their strength.

-But on the back on lowly Benin eliminating favourites Morocco, South Africa stunning hosts Egypt and debutants Madagascar kicking out DR Congo, the script is surely open to any and everything on Monday.
+But on the back of lowly Benin eliminating favourites Morocco, South Africa stunning hosts Egypt and debutants Madagascar kicking out DR Congo, the script is surely open to any and everything on Monday.

 |